The best FiiO of 2023:

-The build quality is solid and it is a very versatile model.
+The build quality is solid and it's a very versatile model.
 This Fiio player offers very good sound quality for an affordable price.
-It is one of Fiio's latest models and we believe it will be one of the most popular.
+It's one of Fiio's latest models and we believe it will be one of the most popular.
 To see the best prices on Amazon, click here.

 Quality workmanship, comfortable and compact, battery life.

 - Formats: DXD, DSD64, DSD128, FLAC, WAV, WMA, MP3, OGG APE, AAC, ALAC, AIFF.

 - Dimensions: 74 x 39.7 x 9.1 mm.

 The Fiio M3K is a portable device and even qualifies as close to the ultra-portable category, without losing the capabilities that normally such equipment must give up to be so small.
 It's precisely sized to maintain the necessary, more traditional physical buttons, in addition to the internal space for processor and battery.